Hales at Art Basel, Switzerland 2019

 Sunday, June 16, 2019, 11am to 7pm

-Hales is delighted to announce its inclusion in Art Basel’s ‘Feature’ section for the fair’s 2019 edition, with a solo presentation of historic works by revered British painter Frank Bowling OBE RA.
-The six spectacular relief paintings, never before exhibited, are from the increasingly celebrated ‘middle period’ of Bowling’s career.
-The works were painted during the 1980s, a prolific period for the artist which culminated in critical acclaim for his seminal exhibition at the Serpentine Gallery in London, 1987.
-The presentation at Art Basel coincides with Bowling’s 2019 retrospective at Tate Britain (London, UK).
+Hales is delighted to present Frank Bowling’s Cathedral Paintings in Art Basel’s Feature section, dedicated to showcasing exceptional art-historical material.
+Never-before-seen together, the six spectacular relief paintings are from the increasingly celebrated ‘middle period’ of Bowling’s career.
+The works were painted during the 1980s, a prolific period for the artist which culminated in critical acclaim for his seminal 1986 exhibition at the Serpentine Gallery, London, UK.
+The presentation at Art Basel coincides with Bowling’s 2019 retrospective at Tate Britain, London, UK and More Land than Landscape, a solo exhibition of recent works at Hales London, UK.

 Known as the Cathedral Paintings, these works exemplify the spirit of dynamic experimentation with colour, material and form that define Bowling’s practice.
 In the 1980s Bowling began to build the surface of his canvases with layers of thick acrylic gel, strips of foam and other everyday objects.
 Unique to Bowling’s works from this decade, the semi-rigid acrylic foam buckles under the gel layered on top, creating an uneven, skin-like quality.
 There is a sense of performance to the routine and ritual with which Bowling applies the medium to the canvas, a process he refers to as ‘cooking.’